 A resolution to dissolve the club can only be passed at an AGM or EGM through a majority vote of the membership.

-In the event of dissolution, any assets of the club that remain will become the property of Lesbian and Gay Youth Manchester
+In the event of dissolution, any assets of the club that remain will become the property of another London rapper team – in the first instance Thrales Rapper and in the second instance Hawksword Rapper.

 Amendments to the constitution